Resonant Souths: Latino Musical Life in Appalachia and the southern U.S. (forthcoming 2027 from University of North Carolina Press)

 Caption: Musicians from Veracruz, Mexico participate in a jam at the Mountain Fiesta, an annual event that celebrates Latino and Appalachian culture in Cumberland Gap, Tennessee.

-HonkyTonk & Hot Tamales: Making Mexican Cultural Life in Mississippi
+HonkyTonk & Hot Tamales: The Making of Mexican Mississippi

 Sophia's second project, in its early stages and tentatively titled, centers the untold Mexican cultural legacy of the Mississippi Delta.
 Blending story-telling approaches from historical ethnomusicology, oral history, and folklore, this work specifically explores Sophia's family history as Mexican sharecroppers and musicians in the Mississippi Delta in the early twentieth century.
 Sophia tells the story of her great-grandfather, Nicolas Enriquez, a fiddler and tamale maker who migrated to Mississippi from the Texas-Mexico border in the late 1920s.
 There, he married Maria Vargas and they raised their twelve children, many of whom also became musicians of both traditional Mexican and southern music.
 Nicholas (Nick) was active at regional fiddle contests, including the Mississippi state fair fiddle contest, and started a fiddle/country/honky-tonk jam in his backyard shed in the 1950s.
 The jam continues to this day as "Tuesday Night Pickers" in Cleveland, Mississippi, where many members of the jam remember Nick and his weaving in and out of Mexican and Southern musical worlds.
 As scholars of Mexican migration to the south such as Julie Weise have shown, the Enriquez family is just one example of the profound impact Mexican laborers made on the political, ecnomic, and cultural currents of the South in the twentieth century.
 This project uncovers a wider Mexican musical history of the Mississippi Delta that has been lost to mainstream narratives of the U.S. South while also documenting how more recently arrived Mexican families to the Mississippi Delta express their southern Mexican culture through music.